Why is it important to control aphids on milkweed plants?

 Your first instinct in tackling an aphid invasion may be to grab some commercial pesticide, but this is one of the worst possible solutions.

-No pesticide is 100% percent effective, and will also kill beneficial insects, including the butterflies.
+No pesticide is 100% percent effective and will also kill beneficial insects, including butterflies.

 Additionally, aphids tend to feed on the underside of leaves where the veins are more exposed, shielding them from many pesticidal attacks.

-Another method which may do more harm than good is attracting beneficial insects.
+Another method that may do more harm than good is attracting beneficial insects.

-Thankfully, there are many safer remedies that allow you to target the aphids specifically.
+Thankfully, many safer remedies allow you to target the aphids specifically.

-Here are just a few of the available options, both natural and chemical.
+Here are just a few of the available natural and chemical options.

 Natural Options